MbinOrg/mbin/FAQ.md

 ## What is Redis?

-Redis is a _persinstent key-value store_, which might help for caching purposes or other storage requirements.
+Redis is a _persinstent key-value store_, which can help for caching purposes or other storage requirements.
 We **recommend** to setup Redis when running Mbin, but Redis is optional.

 ## What is RabbitMQ?